 - Proper safety belt use and fit

-AARP has detailed information on CarFit on their Driver Safety Program website where you can view the exam checklist and even videos walking you through a CarFit exam.
+- AARP has detailed information on CarFit on their Driver Safety website where you can view the exam checklist and even videos walking you through a CarFit exam.

 In Florida, golf carts can only be operated on local or county roads designated for such use.
 The posted speed limit must be 30 MPH or less.
 They cannot be used on sidewalks or state roads.
 A user can only cross a state road at a crossing designated for golf carts.
 Golf carts can only be used between sunrise and sunset.
 Section 316.212, Florida Statutes, governs the operation of golf carts on certain roadways.

-Special safety considerations when operating a motor home includes both in vehicle and on the road considerations.
+Special safety considerations when operating a motor home includes both in-vehicle and on the road considerations.
 Examples include propane usage and storage, vehicle and content weight, tires, towing, electrical system, fire prevention and motor fuel options.
-You can find more information through these links:
+You can find more information in the article RV Safety: Know Your Recreational Vehicle, Maintain It, and Use It Safely.

 Proper and consistent use of safety belts is the most effective strategy to protect an occupant from crash related injuries.
 For an adult, the safety belt should be worn low and tight across the hips and not across the stomach.
 The shoulder belt should come over the collar bone, away from the neck and cross over the breastbone.
 It should fit snugly.
 It should never be worn behind the back because that does not effectively protect the wearer in the event of a crash.